Coopersmith Career Consulting | Evaluated Learning Experience

 June 2016 - Present.

 This course is designed to provide students with an overview of the principles and most significant laws pertaining to business organizations and the ability to apply many of those principles and rules.
-This course deals with the characteristics of various business organizations, including publicly held and closely held corporations, general and limited partnerships, sole proprietorships and limited liability companies.
-These various forms of business are compared and contrasted to determine the advantages and disadvantages of creating and maintaining each form.
-The course covers various aspects of corporate operations, including the responsibilities of corporate directors and officers as well as principles relevant to corporate finance.
-The course concludes with a survey of employment law principles relevant to business operations, including employee benefits and employment discrimination.
-Instruction is offered in the form of a course syllabus and study guide, an assigned textbook with reading assignments, a PowerPoint study guide and provided audio/visual presentations.
+Major topics include: the characteristics of various business organizations, including publicly held and closely held corporations, general and limited partnerships, sole proprietorships and limited liability companies, various aspects of corporate operations, including the responsibilities of corporate directors and officers as well as principles relevant to corporate finance, survey of employment law principles relevant to business operations, including employee benefits and employment discrimination.
+Instruction is offered in the form of a course syllabus, study guide, assigned textbook with reading assignments, a PowerPoint study guide and audio/visual presentations.
 Students are expected to complete the course of study set forth in the syllabus to properly prepare for the final examination.
 Prerequisite: Microeconomics (ECO-101) and Macroeconomics (ECO-102).
-Students must demonstrable significant experience in the study or practice of business, law or economics may be accepted in lieu of these prerequisites.
+Significant experience in the study or practice of business, law or economics may be accepted in lieu of these prerequisites.

-In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Business, Marketing, Finance, or as a general elective (6/16).
+In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Business, Entrepreneurship, Marketing, Finance, Human Resources, Management or as a general elective (6/16) (5/21 revalidated).